elchininet/home-assistant-javascript-templates/README.md

 #### device_id

-Method to return the device id for a given entity id or `None` if the entity doesn‘t exist.
+Method to return the device id for a given entity id or `undefined` if the entity doesn‘t exist.

 ```javascript
 device_id('sensor.my_sensor')